-Lightweight Climbing Harness
+Climbing Harness

-Bring a lightweight alpine climbing harness as heavy, padded harnesses are not necessary.
+Bring a lightweight alpine climbing harness.
 Your harness must have gear loops, adjustable leg loops and waistband large enough to fit over all your clothing layers.
 The waistband and leg loops should be able to completely separate.
+Do not bring a harness with fixed leg loops.